rundeck/docs/docs/manual/projects/scm/git.md

 **Password Storage Path** (Optional): A password stored in the Key Storage to be used on the ssh or https git authentication.

-**Synchronize Automatically**: Automatically pull remote changes on automatic fetch (this does auto import job changes into rundeck).
+**Synchronize Automatically**: Automatically pull remote changes on automatic fetch (this doesn't auto import job changes into rundeck).
 If false, you can always perform it manually.
+You should always perform a manual import.

 ## Git Import Configuration